Prepare the map and form

 - In the New item window, click Your device.
 Browse to and choose the community_cleanup.zip zipped file geodatabase that you downloaded earlier.

-Instead of clicking Your device, you can drag the file directly into the window.
+Alternatively, you can drag the file directly into the drag and drop area of the window.

 - Provide the following metadata for the layer: